TartanLlama/tartanllama.github.io/_drafts/if-constexpr.md

 ---------

+### Replacing #ifdef blocks

-The other main use of `constexpr if` is to replace horrible `#ifdef` blocks.
+Another great use-case of `constexpr if` is to replace horrible `#ifdef` blocks.
 Consider an application which needs to act in different ways depending on the operating system.
 Without `if constexpr` you could write the code like this:

 {% highlight cpp %}
 void do_something() {